Adithya6ramesh/Book-Log/README.md

 ## Motivation

 This stack is heavily inspired by the T3 stack and it's Turborepo template.
-However, Bruh Stack takes a slightly different approach to building full-stack web applications.
+However, Reno Stack takes a slightly different approach to building full-stack web applications.

-Instead of letting Next handle both API and client, in Bruh Stack they are decoupled.
+Instead of letting Next handle both API and client, in Reno Stack they are decoupled.
 Your frontend is a React application powered by Vite and your backend server is powered by Hono and they communicate with each other through type-safe API calls.
 Faster iteration, simple and efficient.

-There are debates on whether or not search engines have improved so much that websites using CSR wouldn't be any different than the server-first ones, but generally Bruh Stack's philosophy works particularly well for websites that don't rely on SEO, because you won't have features like SSG and SSR enabled by default (although it is possible, it's just not included in this template at this point)
+There are debates on whether or not search engines have improved so much that websites using CSR wouldn't be any different than the server-first ones, but generally Reno Stack's philosophy works particularly well for websites that don't rely on SEO, because you won't have features like SSG and SSR enabled by default (although it is possible, it's just not included in this template at this point)

 ## Future Plans

-While Bruh Stack is very opinionated at it's core, having a CLI tool to help you generate new projects and use different technologies (e.g. different ORM, different frontend framework) would be ideal
+While Reno Stack is very opinionated at it's core, having a CLI tool to help you generate new projects and use different technologies (e.g. different ORM, different frontend framework) would be ideal

 ## 🧑‍💻 Contributing